arapulido/arapulido.github.io/blog/_posts/2024-08-19-keda-cluster-agent.markdown

   - list
 ```

+Create the ClusterRole by applying the definition above:

 ```sh
 kubectl apply -f /path/to/your/datadog-cluster-role.yaml
 ```

-4. Bind the ClusterRole with the previously created ServiceAccount:
+Bind the ClusterRole with the previously created ServiceAccount:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1